raspberrypilearning/lights-out/worksheet.md

     This code chooses a random integer (whole number) between 1 and 4 and assigns it to the variable `light`.

-3. Now add some code to turn the right light on depending on which number was randomly chosen.
-Can you **finish off the rest of the code** - 3 is the red light and 4 is the green light:
+3. Now add some code to turn the one light on depending on the number which was randomly chosen.
+Can you finish off the rest of the code?
+Note that 3 is the red light and 4 is the green light:

     ```python
     if light == 1: